-The District maintains two governmental funds for external reporting.
-Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and debt service fund, both of which are considered major funds.
+The District maintains three governmental funds for external reporting.
+Information is presented separately in the governmental fund balance sheet and the governmental fund statement of revenues, expenditures, and changes in fund balances for the general fund and debt service funds, all of which are considered major funds.